fanoframework/fanoframework.github.io/deployment/load-balancer-setup/index.md

 By default, if parameter `--lbmethod` is not set, `byrequests` is assumed, which will use `mod_lbmethod_byrequests` module to distribute requests.
 Please refer to [mod_proxy_balancer documentation](https://httpd.apache.org/docs/2.4/mod/mod_proxy_balancer.html) for available algorithms.

-For example, to use `mod_lbmethod_bybusiness` module,
+For example, to use `mod_lbmethod_bybusyness` module,

 ```
-$ sudo fanocli --deploy-lb-scgi=myapp.fano --lbmethod=bybusiness
+$ sudo fanocli --deploy-lb-scgi=myapp.fano --lbmethod=bybusyness
 ```

 ## Explore more